FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 : Required attributes: Goal Final Trial Duration, Goal Duration Sum, Goal Loss Ratio and Goal Exceed Ratio.

-{::comment}

-    MB88: Listing the attributes this way allows to easily classify mandatory/optional.
-            However, this not followed in previous.
-Please pick your favorite approach and use it in a consistent manner in the document.

-    VP: Use this longer way everywhere (also saying if no other attributes could be added).
-          Tangent: Be more lenient on attributes internal to Controller?

-    MK: Edited this one.
-Applied to subsections in Trial Terms and Goal Terms as appropriate.

-    WONTFIX211 check if more places need this.
-    Too late.

-{:/comment}

 &nbsp;
 : Optional attributes: Goal Initial Trial Duration and Goal Width.